craue/CraueFormFlowBundle/UPGRADE-3.0.md

 - The Twig filters `craue_addDynamicStepNavigationParameter` and `craue_removeDynamicStepNavigationParameter` have been
   renamed to `craue_addDynamicStepNavigationParameters` and `craue_removeDynamicStepNavigationParameters`, i.e.
   pluralized, since they now handle more than one parameter.
+Filters with the old names still exist, but are deprecated.

 - The template `CraueFormFlowBundle:FormFlow:stepField.html.twig` (deprecated in 2.1.0) has been removed.